 Halloween events & attractions

 Far from those kid-friendly rides through a pumpkin patch, this hayride unleashes all sorts of demons, and bogeys on Griffith Park.
-It's an actual hayride—a long one—paired with a "scary-go-round" for wee ones (and 'fraidy cats), a number of scare zones and a pitch-black maze filled with "demons and maniacs," and probably lots of frisky teenagers.
-This year's theme, "Secret Society," drags attendees through a trail of nightmarish characters, including an on-foot section.
+It's an actual hayride—a long one—paired with a "scary-go-round" for wee ones (and 'fraidy cats), a number of scare zones and a pitch black maze filled with "demons and maniacs," and probably lots of frisky teenagers.
+This year's theme, "Clown," brings back the clown tent finale and is sure to trigger some serious coulrophobia.

 Lucha VaVOOM brings its unique mix of “sexo y violencia” to the Mayan (plus occasional one-off shows elsewhere) with exuberant spectacles throughout the year, including this Halloween performance.
 See good vs. evil played out in a sinful circus of masked Mexican wrestling, burlesque stripteasing and comedic commentating.
 Fill up on tequila and tamales while you watch Aztec dancers and luchadores like Li'l Cholo and Crazy Chickens.